-Bilingual Educators know and understand the interaction of cultural practices between schools and emergent bilingual students.
-They discern the ways in which types of communication in classrooms, norms for literacy and language use, policies for language of instruction and choice contour students' ideological construction of their cultural practices and languages.
+Bilingual Educators know and understand the interaction of cultural practices between schools and MLL/ELL students.
+They discern the ways in which types of communication in classrooms, norms for literacy and language use, policies for language of instruction and choice, mediate bilingual students' negotiation and active construction of their cultural, linguistic, and academic identities.
 They study the impact of innovative engagement of teachers, families, and communities on schooling.

-Domain 3.
-Multilingual Oracy and Literacy
+DOMAIN 3.
+Bilingual and Multilingual Oracy and Literacy